 - Lay glass flat with the exterior side facing down on a pair of saw horses. - Attach Door Rails (if applicable) positioning the mounting hole in the rail at the inside face/strike edge of door.
-CRL Door rail System Installation instructions attached. - Apply THREADLOCKER to all fasteners used to mount handle on doors.
+CRL Door rail System Installation instructions attached. - handle on doors.